processone/docs.ejabberd.im/content/admin/guide/index.md

 -   All users except for the administrators have a traffic of limit 1,000Bytes/second

--   The XML-RPC service listens in port 4560 and allows only a specific account, to request registrations and unregistrations in a specific host.

 -   The [`AIM transport`](http://www.ejabberd.im/pyaimt)
     `aim.example.org` is connected to port 5233 on localhost IP addresses (127.0.0.1 and ::1) with password ‘`aimsecret`’.